 Motivation

 The verifiable AIGC-NFT standard aims to extend the existing ERC-721 token standard to accommodate the unique requirements of AI-generated content NFTs representing models in a collection.
 This standard provides interfaces to use zkML or opML to verify whether or not the AIGC data for an NFT is generated from a certain ML model with a certain input (prompt).
-The proposed interfaces allow for additional functionality related to minting, verifying, and enumerating AIGC-NFTs.
+The proposed interfaces allow for additional functionality related to adding AIGC data, verifying, and enumerating AIGC-NFTs.
 Additionally, the metadata schema provides a structured format for storing information related to AIGC-NFTs, such as the prompt used to generate the content and the proof of ownership.

 This standard supports two primary types of proofs: validity proofs and fraud proofs.
 In practice, zkML and opML are commonly employed as the prevailing instances for these types of proofs.
 Developers can choose their preferred ones.